 - - - - - - - - - - - - - - - - - -

-Read more about Jeremy’s breakthrough explanation of the human condition in ; and his insights into the fraught yet magnificent relationship between men and women under the duress of the human condition in .
+Watch Jeremy Griffith present the breakthrough redeeming explanation of the human condition in WTM Email 5, or read .
+You can also read more on the fraught yet magnificent relationship between men and women under the duress of the human condition in .

 Discussion or comment on this email is welcomed — see below.